wattdepot/wattdepot.github.io/src/technology/quickstart.md

 * This value specifies how often the OPQBox should send a heartbeat to the OPQHub.
 * The value of this field is in seconds.

-# Step 5 - Power up OPQBox
+# 5. Power up OPQBox

 1. Place your OPQBox on a flat surface.
 2. Make sure the USB drive is inserted into the device.
 3. Turn on the device.
 4. If you have configured e-mail or text message alerts, you should receive an alert telling you when the device comes online.
+This should happen within 3 minutes.
+5. If you do not receive an alert (or do not see data in your OPQHub account), then cut power to the device, take out the USB Drive, and check for a log file which should indicate the configuration problem.